audiomuze/tagminder/README.md

 Tags are read/written using the Mutagen library as used in puddletag.
 Requires Python 3.x.

+Furthermore, it's a great tool to use when adding new music to your music collection and wanting to ensure consistency in tag treatment, contributor names, MBIDs, file naming and directory naming.
+It's now at a point functionally where I tag using Picard, then run tagminder against the files, export its changes sight unseen and do a final review using Puddletag to pick up the few edge cases that aren't worth otherwise coding to automate.
+Something that for me has always been time, consuming, mind-numbing, prone to human error and inconsistency has now been almost entirely automated.

 ## General philosophy and rationale

 ### Make sense from chaos